Frequently Asked Questions (FAQ)

 Yes, we expect the recipient to make every effort to repay the loan.
 Because the loans are for emergencies they are, by nature, high-risk and if we think an artist is unlikely to be able to repay, we steer that artist to a grant.
 Some artists prefer one over the other (grant or loan), and some apply for both.
 By targeting and budgeting for a particular repayment rate, we are able to maximize support levels with the funds we have available.

 Brokered assistance is a very important component of the package of assistance CERF+ provides.
 When we can arrange for booth-fee waivers at craft/art shows, donations of tools, machinery and supplies, or other goods and services, our assistance to a beneficiary can substantially increase.
-CERF+ works and continues to build relationships with a number of generous show promoters, manufacturers and suppliers.
-While we can’t always match our partner show producers, manufacturers, suppliers and others with a given artist’s need, their contributions to our beneficiaries’ recoveries are significant.
+CERF+ works and continues to build relationships with a number of generous show producers, manufacturers and suppliers.
+While we can’t always match our in-kind partners with a given artist’s need, their contributions to our beneficiaries’ recoveries are significant.

 For our small staff, brokering services is very labor-intensive — both in soliciting goods and services and in maintaining these relationships with our partners.
 It’s worth it, though.
 For an artist after a devastating event, receiving a donated table saw, kiln, or booth-fee waiver can be huge.

-We also provide businesses with a valued opportunity to help craft artists in emergencies.
-We offer a structure for those transactions, and we vet applications so that businesses have a reasonable assurance that their donations are being well-used.
+We also provide businesses with a valued opportunity to help artists in emergencies.
+We offer a structure for that decision-making and those transactions, and we vet applications so that businesses have a reasonable assurance that their donations are being well-used.
 These donations inspire good will and loyalty from artists.

-While it would theoretically be possible to raise and distribute some funds as an all-volunteer operation, it would be very hard to sustain such an organization.
+While it would theoretically be possible to raise and distribute some funds as an all-volunteer operation, it would be very hard to sustain the organization.
 Passionate volunteers got CERF+ started, but they were ultimately unable to maintain and grow the organization without paid staff.
-At CERF+, our volunteers, a dedicated board, a hardworking and skilled staff, and contributors large and small have together built an organization that is thriving after 25 years and has a promising future.
+At CERF+, our volunteers, a dedicated board, a hardworking and skilled staff, and contributors large and small have together built an organization that is thriving after nearly three decades and has a promising future.

-CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional craft artists when they suffer career-threatening crises.
+CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional artists working in craft disciplines when they suffer career-threatening crises.

 We do not have an endowment, but at the suggestion of the Nonprofit Finance Fund, we maintain a fund reserve of a minimum of $200,000, so that we have funds at the ready should an unforeseen emergency occur.